 This is a review of the Nexbelt Tactical Series black leather gun belt featuring an attractive Gadsden Flag buckle.
-The belt is not as thick and stiff as my other gun belts but that can be an advantage outside of competition or law enforcement.
+The belt is not as thick and stiff as my other leather gun belt but that can be an advantage outside of competition or law enforcement, although I think I prefer the thickness of the other belt.
 It is a dressy alternative to the traditional hardcore gun belt.
 This is a really nice option for concealed carry as it just looks like a leather dress belt.

 So what makes this a “tactical gun belt?”
 I don’t have another Nexbelt to directly compare to but I believe that the gun belt is: